ElmCast/.vim/README.md

 We are finally ready to configure Elm.
 First, I disable the elm package in polyglot, which provides the venerable [elm.vim](https://github.com/lambdatoast/elm.vim) plugin.
 I suggest you go check it out, because you might find you like it more than `elm-vim`.

 I prefer turning detailed completion on, which shows the type declaration in the drop down menu.
 I also have [elm-format](https://github.com/avh4/elm-format) make my code look great every time I save a file.
-Finally, I have syntastic also show warnings in addition to errors.
+Finally, I have Syntastic also show warnings in addition to errors.

 ```vim
 let g:polyglot_disabled = ['elm']